What should we do in these times to make ourselves feel better when it is impossible to visit home regularly?

-Homesickness is basically an acute form of anxiety or distressing emotion as a result of feeling disconnected from familiar people and places and being forced out of your regular routine.
+Homesickness is an acute form of anxiety or distressing emotion resulting from feeling disconnected from familiar people and places and being forced out of your routine.

-Homesickness can arise from a number of different factors, including difficulty in adjusting to a new environment, feeling lonely, or having frequent system support.
+Homesickness can arise from several different factors, including difficulty adjusting to a new environment, feeling lonely, or having frequent system support.

 It’s also when you’re confused or don’t understand a new environment, culture, language, lack of awareness of what is happening around you.